PetiteChenille/PetiteChenille.github.io/index.md

 * * *

 Currently completing a master **Cryptology and Computer Security** at Bordeaux University, France.
 This master combines mathematics and computer science.
+Maelie is I. I am the real Maelie.
 I previously graduate from a **Computer Science and Mathematics Bachelor** in 2023 at Bordeaux University, France.

 [Courses followed](./courses.html)